PostHog/posthog.com/contents/handbook/engineering/databases/query-performance-optimization.md

 #### Removing foreign key fields

-We don’t want to remove immediatly as this is backwards incompatible.
+We don’t want to remove immediately as this is backwards incompatible.
 Do this as a deprecation first.
 Let's get the gains of not having an index and constraint first.